Where the Sun Rises

 Where I am from, Anatolia, derives its name from the Greek word 'anatolé', which means ‘where the sun rises’.
-This is where my Turkish Classical Music projects take inspiration from, focusing on;
+With this as the inspiration of my projects, I focus on;

-Preserving traditional roots – I believe traditional roots are the basis of every art form.
-Throughout history and among different cultures the traditions have been the core point where art forms take their inspiration from and flourish from.
+Preserving traditional roots – Throughout history and among different cultures, traditional roots have been the source where art forms take their inspiration from and flourish from.
 I aim to derive from these roots and exhibit my music within an authentic and traditional context.

-Cultural interconnections – The subtle crossing points between cultures and the connections they carry has always fascinated me.
-Coming from a land which is the convergence zone of so many cultures and traditions, this is where I find my inspiration.
+Cultural interconnections – The subtle crossing points between cultures and their interconnections has always fascinated me.
+Turkey, being a land that is the convergence zone of many cultures and traditions, have provided me much inspiration on.

-Connecting with the audience – For me a performance is not complete without inviting the audience into the world of the music I present.
-Through pre-concert talks and giving entry points to relate to, I interact and connect with my audiences.
+Connecting with the audience – For me a performance is not complete without inviting the audience into the world of the music I interpret.
+I interact and connect with my audiences through pre-concert talks and providing entry points.

 East of the Sun